- High Schools

 Fee: $25.00 lab fee

 This one-year advanced level course is intended as a 3rd year science course and will cover an introduction to the structural and functional aspects of the human body.
 This course is for those students interested in medical fields or biological science.
 The course is designed to cover the structure and function of cells, tissues, organs, and an in-depth look at body systems.
-Demonstrations and laboratory experience, including mandatory dissections are an integral part of the teaching of this course.
+Demonstrations and laboratory experience, including mandatory dissections (including cats) are an integral part of the teaching of this course.

 Upon successful completion of Human Anatomy and Pphysiology, students will develop: 1) an understanding of the methods and techniques used to study the human body; 2) knowledge of the structure of all systems in the body; 3) an understanding of the functions of all the systems of the human body; 4) an understanding of the role of each body system in maintaining the homeostatic balance of the human body; 5) an awareness of relevant pathologies associated with human body systems; and 6) an awareness of the professional opportunities and requirements in the health sciences and related fields.
 NOTE: This class may be offered Zero period based upon enrollment numbers.
 The course numbers for students interested in Zero period are 3013-3014.